 Adapting Lessons to “Short” Lesson Times

-This article is geared towards those who have short lesson times, whether in Rotation or a Traditional Sunday School, and who don't want to sacrifice quality or creativity.
+This article is geared towards those who have short lesson times, whether they are using the Rotation Model or are in a Traditional Sunday School, and who don't want to sacrifice quality, creativity, or teaching time.

 - Sometimes "too short" is temporary due to an overrun or change in the Sunday morning schedule.